SovaNetwork/bitcoin-tx-queue/README.md

 # Bitcoin Transaction Broadcaster

-A service for Bitcoin transaction broadcasting with automatic retry functionality.
-This service provides a queuing system for Bitcoin transactions and exposes HTTP endpoints for transaction submission and queue monitoring.
+A simple HTTP service for broadcasting Bitcoin transactions.
+This service provides an HTTP endpoint for submitting raw transactions to a Bitcoin node.

 ## Prerequisites